pilotchute/HRRR_Jupyter/README.md

 # HRRR_Jupyter

-This is project to allow anyone to produce charts from NCEP's 2.5km HRRR model using a Jupyter Notebook.
+This is a project to allow anyone to produce charts from NCEP's 2.5km HRRR model using a Jupyter Notebook.

 ## Install
 run `./setup_hrrr.sh`